 NILA takes a hands-on approach to training and mentoring immigration attorneys seeking to improve their federal litigation capacity.
 We believe in learning by doing and that attorneys are stronger together.
-Furthermore, we understand that federal court can be daunting for attorneys who have never litigated a case in federal court as well as for more experienced attorneys who are filing a new type of federal court case.
+Furthermore, we understand that federal court can be daunting for attorneys who are new to federal court as well as for seasoned attorneys who are filing a new type of federal court case.

-NILA staff will co-counsel federal court cases, allowing existing immigration counsel to learn litigation skills while simultaneously having the legal expertise and support to present the strongest case possible.
-Case in the co-counseling program are governed by a co-counseling agreement that dictates, among other issues, the responsibilities and tasks of each counsel, work product deadlines, and fee recovery.
-In general, NILA will serve as lead counsel in cases in the program.
+NILA’s co-counseling program allows existing immigration counsel to learn or improve litigation skills while having legal expertise and support to present the strongest case possible.
+Cases in the program are governed by an agreement that dictates, among other issues, the responsibilities and tasks of each counsel, work product deadlines, and fee recovery.
+In general, NILA serves as lead counsel for cases in the program.

 - Articulate why they will benefit professionally or personally from having NILA as co-counsel;

 - Obtain client consent to NILA serving as a co-counsel in the case;

-- Abide strictly by the specific terms of the co-counsel agreement, including deadlines; and
+- Abide by the terms of the co-counsel agreement; and

 - Agree to complete a services evaluation at the end of the case.

 How to Apply: